lupyuen/lupyuen.github.io/src/spi.md

     2,   //  Unused SPI Chip Select Pin
 ```

-But instead, we're using Pin 14 as our own Chip Select Pin?
+But instead, we're using Pin 14 as our own Chip Select Pin...

 ```c
 /// Use GPIO 14 as SPI Chip Select Pin
 #define SPI_CS_PIN 14
 ```

-Two reasons why we're controlling the Chip Select Pin ourselves...
+_Why are we controlling the Chip Select Pin ourselves?_

 ![BL602 talks to BME280 over SPI, visualised by a Logic Analyser](https://lupyuen.github.io/images/spi-analyse4a.png)